ghacks Technology News

 Identify Files with Trid

-Users are usually puzzled for a moment if they encounter a file type that they never heard about before and that none of their installed applications seems to be able to load properly.
-A search on the Internet is probably the main way to identify a file extension and the application it can be opened with.
+Users are usually puzzled for a moment when they encounter a file type that they never heard about before and that none of their installed applications seems to be able to load properly.
+A search on the Internet is probably the main way to identify an unknown file extension and the applications it can be opened with.

 Another solution is offered by applications like Trid that scan the file and display those information on the local computer.
 This method has a few advantages over the Internet search.
 The first and most obvious one is that no Internet is required to identify the file and the second that there will be no danger of landing on a website that might lure the user into downloading malicious software.